walberbeltrame/thoaded/dotnet/README.md

 ```

 ## Documentation
-Thoulded applications are created by composing a series of simple inheritances.
+Thoaded applications are created by composing a series of simple inheritances.
 By convention, this components extends Modify-based Asynchronous Pattern.
 ```csharp
 using System;
 using System.Collections.Generic;